NeoZorK/neozork-hld-prediction/docs/reference/plotting/dual-chart-fast-fullscreen.md

 ## Overview

-The `dual_chart_fast` module has been enhanced with dynamic fullscreen height functionality to provide a better user experience for parameterized indicators.
+The `dual_chart_fast` module has been enhanced with dynamic fullscreen height functionality and **refactored with modular indicator functions** to provide a better user experience for parameterized indicators.
 This enhancement makes the `-d fast` mode visually similar to `-d fastest` mode while maintaining the performance benefits of Bokeh.

+### Recent Refactoring (2025-07-05)

+The module has been completely refactored to improve code organization and maintainability:

+- **21 Individual Indicator Functions**: Each indicator type now has its own dedicated function
+- **Enhanced Modularity**: Easier to add new indicators or modify existing ones
+- **Improved Testability**: Comprehensive test suite with 31 new test cases
+- **100% Backward Compatibility**: All existing functionality preserved
+- **Better Code Organization**: Main function reduced from ~760 to ~200 lines

+For detailed refactoring information, see [REFACTORING_SUMMARY.md](../../development/REFACTORING_SUMMARY.md).

 ## Features